-- Meet Kalpen Parekh, the President of DSP Mutual Fund, India - one of the oldest Mutual Fund companies in India which have been around for 25 years.
+- Meet Kalpen Parekh, the President of DSP Mutual Fund, India – one of the oldest Mutual Fund companies in India which has been around for 25 years.

 - Although Kalpen started his journey with Chemical Engineering, he soon realized that it wasn’t what he wanted to do for the rest of his life.
 So, after his MBA, he started his journey in Investment Management and gradually progressed through different roles of responsibility.

-How did your upbringing shape your attitude towards money?
+How did your upbringing shape your attitude toward money?